 Of course, I like to follow up any findings from these naturalistic datasets with controlled experimental studies.
 However, I think there is real value in having insights come from the data itself rather than intuition alone.
 After all, I only have access to my own conversations!
 I might mistakenly believe everyone loves keeping up with the Kardashians as much as I do (and unfortunately, I would be wrong).

-Di Stasi, M., Templeton, E., & Quoidbach, J. (in prep).
+Di Stasi, M., Templeton, E. & Quoidbach, J. (2023).
 Zooming Out on Bargaining Tables: Exploring Which Conversation Dynamics Predict Negotiation Outcomes.
 Journal of Applied Psychology. [paper]

 Templeton, E., Chang, L., Reynolds, E., Cone LeBeaumont, M., & Wheatley, T. (2022).
 Fast response times signal social connection in conversation.
 Proceedings of the National Academy of Sciences. [paper] [data & materials]

 Wei, J., Finn, K., Templeton, E., Wheatley, T., & Vosoughi, S. (2021).
 Linguistic complexity loss in text-based therapy.
 In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics. [paper]

 Tamir, D.*, Templeton, E.*, Ward, A., & Zaki, J. (2018).
 Media usage diminishes memory for experiences.
 Journal of Experimental Social Psychology. [paper] [data & materials] * Denotes equal contribution

 Jordan, J., Rutter, E., & Templeton, E. (2012).
 Twenty-first Century Doodling: How does Facebook Use Impact Memory of Lecture Content?.
 The Harvard Undergraduate Research Journal. [paper]